 When April isn’t helping others, she enjoys reading, spending quality time at the lake with family and friends, watching movies, and listening to music.

-is a Licensed Clinical Social Work Associate (LCSWA).
+is a Licensed Clinical Social Worker.
 He earned his Bachelor's degree from Evangel University in Springfield, MO, and graduated with Honors with a Master's Degree in Social Work from Delaware State University.

-John started his career in 1999 as a Family Crisis Therapist for the state of Delaware working with at risk children, teens and families and has, over the past 17 years enjoyed providing client-centered counseling services to an incredible variety of populations including: children, youth, families, veterans, incarcerated individuals, state and federal probationers, abused and neglected children, foster children, physically, emotionally and sexually abused individuals, those dealing with domestic violence, depression, anger, anxiety, codependency, parenting struggles, relationship issues, marital problems, grief and loss, eating disorders, substance abuse, gambling addiction, sexual addiction, and self-harm.
+John started his career in 1999 as a Family Crisis Therapist for the state of Delaware working with at risk children, teens and families.
+In his two decades of social work experience, John has worked with an incredible variety of populations including: children, youth, families, veterans, incarcerated individuals, state and federal probationers, abused and neglected children, foster children, physically, emotionally and sexually abused individuals, those dealing with domestic violence, depression, anger, anxiety, codependency, parenting struggles, relationship issues, marital problems, grief and loss, eating disorders, substance abuse, gambling addiction, sexual addiction, and self-harm.

 earned his Bachelor's of Science degree in Psychology from the University of Northern Colorado and a Master's Degree in Social Work from the University of Wisconsin-Madison.